13 Mistakes to Avoid When Buying a Used Travel Trailer

 Mistake 5: Buying Warranty from the Dealer

-Another big mistake I see many RVers make on their used RV purchase is buying a warranty from the dealership.
+Another big mistake I see many RVers make when purchasing a used RV is buying a warranty from the dealership.

-You better grab some tools and fix the RV by yourself.
-And if you need a warranty, get some from the 3rd party companies.
-I like the wholesale warranties, as they’re less hassle to get money back.
+You better grab some tools and fix the RV yourself.
+If you need a warranty, get one from a third-party company.
+I like the wholesale warranties, as they’re less hassle-free when getting money back.

-In fact, just as buying a car, I wouldn’t let the RV dealership talk me into buying the add-ons unless I want to blow my fortune on “convenience”.
+Just like buying a car, I wouldn’t let the RV dealership talk me into buying the add-ons unless I wanted to spend my fortune on “convenience.”

 Don’t buy a warranty, don’t buy add-ons, and don’t buy absolutely anything from the dealership aside from the RV.
 Every answer to your need should be a no, period, end of the story.